 We analyze the scene with respect to different types of groups.
 Some of these groups are defined in the implicit information of each case, e.g. anatomical belongings like vessel, bone, or muscle.
 Other groups are derived automatically from the underlying data and application dependent knowledge.
 These are for example 'Structures on the left/right side of the neck' or 'Lymph nodes with a size larger than 2cm'.
-As a result for each determined group we get information for the used common style parameters.
+As a result for each determined group we obtain information for the used common style parameters.
 If there are no common styles for all members of a group, e.g. some lymph nodes are red while others are yellow, this specific group is not gathered in the keystate.
-The style information is stored in S as a set of styles s with s = (groupname, visibility, color, transparency, silhouette) (3)
+The style information is stored in S as a set of styles s with s = (group, visibility, color, transparency, silhouette) (1)

 To obtain the viewpoint information for 3D scenes as well as the slice number for 2D views, it is essential to know the visualization goals of the surgeon.
 These can be for example the evaluation of a possible infiltration of anatomic structures by tumors, the access planning for interventions or the precise understanding of abnormal structures.
-If no user interaction is desired, e.g., if the keystate must be generated automatically (see Section 5.1), this information must be gathered automatically.
+If no user interaction is desired, this information must be gathered automatically.
 In case that the surgeon selected a structure from a list or in the scene during the exploration, this structure is taken.
 For 3D scenes where the camera position was manually changed, we search for the structure that is most centered in the image space that is preferably unoccluded by other structures and that has probably a high importance given by the underlying data (e.g. for neck surgery lymph nodes have a high importance while bones are less important).
 For each structure i, we compute a value of its importance in the current view SOI with where IC is the inverse mean distance of all pixels of a structure to the center of the image space, A the visible portion of the surface of the structure in comparison to the size of the image space, and IMP the importance of the structure.
-The image center value IC is 1 when the structure consists of exactly one pixel in the center of image (and no other pixels) and near 0 if many pixels of the structure lies at the border of the image space.
+The image center value IC is 1 when the structure consists of exactly one pixel in the center of image (and no other pixels) and near 0 if many pixels of the structure lie at the border of the image space.
+The importance of the structure is a domain and application depending value that is initially set during the segmentation process.
+The importance value influences the transparency of a structure: high importance leads to opaque surfaces.
+If the user changes the transparency of a structure during the exploration (e.g. if he is more interested in the so far highly transparent bones) the importance value of this structure is adapted accordingly.
 IC is calculated as follows:

-$$SOI_i = (IC_i + A_i) IMP_i \tag{4}$$
+$$SOI_i = (IC_i + A_i) IMP_i \tag{2}$$

-$$IC = 1 - \frac{\sum{j=1}^{n} x_j + y_j}{n (is_w + is_h)}$$ (5)
+$$IC = 1 - \frac{\sum{j=1}^{n} x_j + y_j}{n (is_w + is_h)}$$ (3)

-where x and y are the coordinates of each pixel j of the structure, n is the number of visible pixels and i{sw} respectively i{sh} the width and the height of the image space.
-We reuse the approach introduced by Mühler et al. [12] to determine the viewpoint parameters for all camera positions on a surrounding sphere.
+where x and y are the coordinates of each pixel j of the structure, n is the number of visible pixels and $is_w$ respectively $is_h$ the width and the height of the image space.
+We employ the approach introduced by Mühler et al. [MNTP07] to determine the viewpoint parameters for all camera positions on a surrounding sphere.
 The nearest camera position in this viewpoint data is taken and its data of the image center parameter of each structure as well as all occlusions are taken into account.
 As a result we get one structure with the highest value of SOI that might be in the focus of the surgeon.